High-dimensional Linear Regression for Dependent Data with Applications to Nowcasting: Introduction

-The rest of the paper is structured as follows.
-Section 2 defines the high dimensional dependence measure, adopting the dependence concept of \citet{wu2005}.
+The rest of the paper is organized as follows.
+Section 2 defines the high-dimensional dependence measure, adopting the concept of \citet{wu2005}.
 Section 3 deals with rates of convergence of Lasso estimators.
-Model selection consistency of Lasso estimators is given in Section 4, and simulation studies are carried out in Section 5.
-Section 6 considers some real data examples, including forecasting and now-casting applications.
+The model selection consistency of Lasso estimators is given in Section 4, and simulation studies are carried out in Section 5.
+Section 6 considers real-data examples, including forecasting and nowcasting applications.